open-telemetry/opentelemetry-operator/docs/api.md

-nodePublishSecretRef is a reference to the secret object containing sensitive information to pass to
+nodePublishSecretRef is a reference to the secret object containing sensitive information to pass to the CSI driver to complete the CSI NodePublishVolume and NodeUnpublishVolume calls.

 <table>
     <thead>